 Macrophytes are a visibly dominant feature of upper Lake Whitney in the summer.
-Mapping points and transects are shown in Figure 10.
+Mapping points and transects are shown in Figure 11.
 Collected macrophyte data are provided in Table 4.
-Maps of total plant cover and total plant biovolume are presented in Figures 11 and 12.
+Maps of total plant cover and total plant biovolume are presented in Figures 12 and 13.

 Cover by macrophytes varied throughout the lake, with the densest cover generally in the northern portion of the lake.
-Cover in the inlet cove in 2007 was very similar to macrophyte cover in 2006.
-In both years, there was a decrease in macrophyte cover in the inlet cove compared to 2004 and 2005 where some areas in the inlet cove experienced cover between 75 and 100%.
+Cover in the inlet cove in 2008 was very similar to macrophyte cover in 2006 and 2007, with individual points experiencing slight increases or slight decreases in score.
+Compared to 2004 and 2005, where the inlet cove experienced cover between 75 and 100%, 2008 macrophyte cover was decreased (50-75%).
 The western cove and southern portions of the lake have recovered since the 2004 drawdown and are approaching pre-drawdown levels.

 As expected, macrophyte coverage was greatest near shore, and decreased with increased distance from the shore.
-The dominant species in deeper water was filamentous green algae.
-Biovolume followed a similar pattern compared to 2005 and 2006.
-Biovolume only exceeded the 50% level in the western cove and southeastern corner of Lake Whitney.
-Similar to macrophyte cover, macrophyte biovolume in the western cove and southern portion of the lake have returned to pre-drawdown levels.
+The dominant species in deeper water were filamentous green algae, Elodea canadensis, and Ceratophyllum demersum.
+Biovolume followed a similar pattern compared to the previous three years (2005-2007), although individual areas showed slight decreases in score.
+In 2008, no areas within Lake Whitney exceeded 50% biovolume levels.
+Macrophyte biovolume in the western cove and southern portion of the lake have returned to pre-drawdown levels.

 The presence of largely floating (e.g., duckweed) or floating leaved (e.g., lilies) species gives an impression of greater plant biomass than really exists in this lake.
-Areas of densest cover and biovolume contained both water lilies and the submergent waterweed (Elodea) or algal mats.
-The 2004 lake level drawdown for dam maintenance is the likely cause for general decrease in cover and biovolume of floating leaved plants observed during the 2005-2007 surveys.
+Areas of densest cover and biovolume contained both water lilies and the submergent waterweed (Elodea), coontail (Ceratophyllum) or algal mats.
+The 2004 lake level drawdown for dam maintenance is the likely cause for general decrease in cover and biovolume of floating leaved plants observed during the 2005-2008 surveys.
 However, the plant community in the lake appears to be approaching pre-drawdown levels, and the lower density in places compared to pre-2004 drawdown currently represents an ecological improvement compared to the overly high densities of plants present before the drawdown, by providing enhanced light penetration and oxygen transfer.

-In general, upper Lake Whitney hosts relatively few plant species, with swamp loosestrife, coontail, European water clover, and small pondweed being the only aquatic plants noted other than the plants mentioned above.
-In addition, benthic blue-green algae mats were also observed in 2007.
+In general, upper Lake Whitney hosts relatively few plant species, with swamp loosestrife, European water clover and small pondweed being the only aquatic plants noted other than the plants mentioned above.
+Although present in 2007, no benthic bluegreen algae mats were observed.
 Blue-green algae, or cyanobacteria, are photosynthetic, aquatic bacteria.
-In 2007 macrophyte diversity was similar to 2006.
+In 2008 macrophyte diversity was similar to 2006 and 2007.
 All species present are tolerant of low light or prefer shallow water (where low light is less of an issue).
-During the June 19, 2007 survey, non-native plants European water clover, and purple loosestrife were observed.
-In 2006, curly-leaf pondweed was observed for the first time, but was not located in 2007.
-The 2007 survey was the second time

-European water clover was observed by ENSR, although European water clover has been observed within Lake Whitney on previous occasions by employees of the South Central Connecticut Regional Water Authority (J. Hudak, personal communication).
+During the June 19, 2008 survey, non-native plants European water clover, and purple loosestrife were observed.
+In 2006, curly-leaf pondweed was observed for the first time, but was not located in 2007 or 2008.
+The 2008 survey was the third time European water clover was observed by ENSR, although European water clover has been observed within Lake Whitney on previous occasions by employees of the South Central Connecticut Regional Water Authority (J. Hudak, personal communication).